-Most people don't want to think about life after they are gone.
+Most people don't want to think about life after they are gone no matter which stage of life they're currently experiencing.
 They don't want to figure out what they have and how they should divide it between those that they love.
 Even if you don't have much, it is very important to start getting your estate and documents in order.

 Related Blog: Frequently Asked Questions About Retirement Planning

 Here are some questions that you may be having as you start thinking about the future (and the future of your family).

 Most people have a misconception of what an estate really is.
 An estate that requires probate administration through the court are made up of assets titled in your name individually which do not have any pay on death beneficiary designations.
 If you have Florida Homestead property it does not have to go through probate and be subject to creditors.

 The truth is that fifty-five percent of Americans don't have an estate plan or any legal documents.
 This is a frightening fact because, without the necessary legal documents, you will have no control over what happens to your assets.

 So, what types of legal documents should you have?